AI & Technology

 • Lacks clear documentation about sensitive field handling

-The Consumer Financial Protection Bureau (CFPB) investigated keyboard-related data breaches in 2024.
-Of 47 incidents, zero involved keyboards with proper field detection.
-All 47 involved either malware-infected keyboards or users who disabled security features.
+The CFPB investigated keyboard-related data breaches in 2024 — 47 incidents total.
+Zero involved keyboards with proper field detection.
+Nonetheless, All 47 were either malware or users who turned off security protections themselves.
+Furthermore, Worth noting.

 How Do Free AI Keyboards Differ from Paid Ones in Terms of Safety?

-Free AI keyboards typically monetize through data collection and ads, while paid versions prioritize privacy with minimal data collection.
-Analysis by the Privacy Rights Clearinghouse in 2025 found that free keyboards collect 7.3 times more personal data than their paid counterparts.
+Nonetheless, Free AI keyboards typically monetize through data collection and ads, while paid versions prioritize privacy with minimal data collection.
+The Privacy Rights Clearinghouse found in 2025 that free keyboards collect 7.3 times more personal data than paid ones.
+Seven point three times.

 Revenue Source% of Free AppsPrivacy Impact